jinilcs/user_similarity/README.md

 #### LRUCache:

 This is included as part of API call.
-Recently accessed user hanlde responses will be cached.
+Recently accessed user handle responses will be cached.
 And least recently used will be removed from the cache.
 Implementation is available in usersim/cache.py

 ### Notes: